 The project will be implemented in the high potential production zones in Ethiopia on major crops of the country: Teff (indigenous cereal) and Wheat.

+It is anticipated that women and men smallholder farmers, co-operatives and other smallholder farmer-owned enterprises will have increased productivity and profitability of the targeted cash and food crops.
+Co-operatives, governments and fertilizer suppliers will provide extension services that incorporate 4R Nutrient Stewardship.
 Supporting sustainable agricultural development that responds to the challenge of climate change is one of the highest priorities of the Government of Ethiopia, as highlighted in the Climate Resilient Green Economy strategy (CRGE).
 Building on the key findings of the Climate Change National Adaptation Program (NAP-Eth) of 2018 and in line with the Ethiopia’s Growth and Transformation Plan (GTP II – 2016-20), the government continues to focus on smallholder farming, especially as it is important for poverty reduction and food security.

-- presence of already established Farmers Training Centers (FTC) that will potentially facilitate the adaption of the 4R principles and cross learning among decision makers, farmers, researchers and academia.
+The district was selected based on its potential of producing quality Teff (indigenous cereal) and Wheat varieties, which are identified as strategic crops by the government, and the presence of already established Farmers Training Centers (FTC) that will potentially facilitate the adaption of the 4R principles and cross learning among decision makers, farmers, researchers and academia.

 PHOTOS FROM ETHIOPIA

 There are many ways you can get involved and help us reach our goal of global sustainability.